stopachka/bel-clojure/README.md

 Note:

-I won't be making optimizations, and since this is an interpreter on an interpreter, it will likely be slow.
+I won't be making optimizations, and since this is an interpreter on an interpreter, it will be slow.
 However, it can start as a REPL for the language.
 And who knows, one day we could optimize it and make it work for real-world programs.